-- the consolidated financial statements were fairly presented, in all material respects, in accordance with U.S. generally accepted accounting principles; - a significant deficiency with ODCP's general information technology controls over the System to Administer Retirement; and - no instances of reportable noncompliance with laws, regulations, and contracts tested.
+- the consolidated financial statements were fairly presented, in all material respects, in accordance with U.S. generally accepted accounting principles; - a significant deficiency in ODCP's general information technology controls over the System to Administer Retirement; and - no instances of reportable noncompliance with laws, regulations, contracts, and grant agreements tested.